-As of May 25, 2018, the European Union (EU) implemented a new data protection regulation called the General Data Protection Regulation (GDPR).
+The European Union’s (EU) data protection regulation called the General Data Protection Regulation (GDPR).
 The GDPR is designed to harmonize data privacy laws across Europe, to protect all EU citizens’ online data privacy, and to reshape the way organizations who do business in the EU approach data privacy.

 It’s important to note that this right is not absolute and doesn’t apply in all circumstances.
 For example, information that TaskRabbit is required by law to retain, or that it needs for the establishment or defense of legal claims, is not subject to erasure.

-To request deletion of your data, send an email to firstname.lastname@example.org with the subject line “Data Deletion Request.”
+To request deletion of your data (even if you are not an EU citizen), send an email to email@example.com with the subject line “Data Deletion Request.”
 Note that such a request will also deactivate your account.
+For more information, you can check out this overview.